Navigate My Site:

 Over the years, I've received hundreds of e-mail's, phone calls, and letters from people asking questions about their CHAMBERS range.
 A lot of them ask questions I've answered before, but I'm always happy to answer them again.

-There is one question that keeps coming up often, but it is ME that asks it!
+There is one question, though, that keeps getting asked, but it is ME that asks it!
 When someone tells me they want to sell their CHAMBERS, I always ask them:

 "What's wrong with your CHAMBERS that could POSSIBLY persuade you to want to get rid of it?"

-I routinely post this question to people who are selling them on eBay, also!
+I routinely post this question to people who are selling them on eBay and Craigslist, also!

 * "The oven is too small."